What is Interpreters United?

 We are the labor union for freelance spoken language interpreters.

-Interpreters United / AFSCME 28 is the sole legal representative of spoken language interpreters who render services for HCA-Medicaid enrollees, DSHS and DCYF clients (see RCW 41.56.030(10)).
-Services covered by our union contract (HCA-Medicaid, DSHS, and DCYF) are currently coordinated by the state's vendor Universal Language Services.
-You can check this contract's performance here.
+Interpreters United / AFSCME 28 is the sole legal representative of spoken language interpreters who render services for HCA-Medicaid enrollees, DSHS and DCYF clients and since 2023 L&I (see RCW 41.56.030(10)).

 We promote lean government principles by supporting an ONLINE SCHEDULING ONE-STOP SHOPPING SOLUTION for on-site and remote interpreting services.